 Equally proven is the appeal of the design.
 We don’t often see that manufacturers put SRAM parts on cheap hybrid bikes, so this is an excellent component to find on this model.
 For its price, it is simple and without a question one of the best entry-level hybrid bikes for women on the market.

 Our short list of possibilities is geared to a range of riders and objectives.
 Which one describes you?

 These are the best-selling bikes in this review, and we’ve heard only great feedback on it from our readers.
-If you want an affordable bike that is able to keep up with your training and even off-road trips and adventures, Cannondale Quick CX4 is for you.
+If you want an affordable bike that is able to keep up with your training and even off-road trips and adventures, Cannondale Quick CX 3 is best for you.

 The Haanjo/Haanjenn series are quite popular on gravel grinder niche and has the best price balance.

 In case you want a do-it-all hybrid bike to ride to work or even exercise on, check out the Raleigh Route 1.